zombiecoder141/CustomerReaderExerciseCs/README.md

 # Your task
 Re-evaluate the architecture, design, and implementation of the solution:
-1. You have full control and are free to re-design it from the ground up.
+*	You have full control and are free to re-design it from the ground up.
 Utilize what you consider to be best practices and architecture/design principles and patterns.
-    a.
-If something doesn't make sense to you, feel free to change it.
+  * If something doesn't make sense to you, feel free to change it.
-2. Make sure the code is ready for a production environment.
+*	Make sure the code is ready for a production environment.
-3. Ensure that the code is easily readable and maintanable.
+*	Ensure that the code is easily readable and maintanable.
-4. Make sure there are no bugs or errors in the code.
+*	Make sure there are no bugs or errors in the code.

 # Send us your solution
 Please clone this repository and complete your solution in the clone.
 Do not push to this repository.